creativepuru/BlinkLED/README.md

 # Let's learn and grow together
 - 🤖 We believe that the future belongs to those who master these skills, and we're excited to be a part of your journey.
 - 💪 Feel free to connect with me on [LinkedIn](https://openinapp.co/linkedinpuru "Purushottam Anand on Linkedin") and never miss out on these valuable resources! 🚀
-- 🌟 Let's embark on this exciting journey of mastering DSA with Python!
+- 🌟 Let's embark on this exciting journey !
 ### Happy coding! 🚀💻

 <br> </br>